derekjanni/dsp/statistics/8-3-scoring.md

     thinkplot.show(xlabel='Iteration', ylabel='Sample Value of Goals per Game')
 ```

-By calling `soccer.Simulate(lam)` from the command line, you can simulate a single game.
+By calling `soccer.Simulate(lam)` from the command line, you can simulate a single game by using Inverse Transform Sampling.

 By calling `soccer.SimMany(lam, n, rep)` from the command line you can simulate (and plot) many games and deduce facts about the sampling distribution from there.
 Consider what happens for increasing values of `n`: